000744210/000744210/README.md

 All of my websites are hosted using GitPages or Cloudflare Pages and proxied through CloudFlare.
 Most processing is done on the browser without the need of a server.

 I focus on efficiency and cost reduction.
-Hosting currently costs $0.00 and supports up to approximately 500,000 monthly unique users before a different host is required.
+Hosting currently costs $0.00 and supports up to approximately 500,000 monthly unique users before a different hosting plan is required.

 Most of my main repositories are privated, most of the public repositories are compiled source code, sorry for those who wanted to see.
 I can share the repositories if I sent you a resume.